35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 ### What the Court said

-But the most alarming of the options is the third.
+But the most alarming of the options is the third, particularly in the light of the appeal court judgement.
+This allows Delancey to simply transfer the land with a cash payment of £1 (one pound), with nothing else